-The hero block is the 3 seconds where the page either earns the scroll or loses the visitor.
-These 15 prompts focus exclusively on above-the-fold copy: the one headline that says what we sell and why it matters, the subhead that closes the comprehension gap, the CTA that turns intent into click, and the trust line that takes the edge off.
+The hero block gets roughly 3 to 5 seconds to earn the scroll or lose the visitor — and analysis across thousands of A/B tests puts headline rewrites among the highest-impact changes you can make, with reported lifts of 27 to 104% (ALM Corp, 2026).
+These 15 prompts focus only on above-the-fold copy: the headline that says what you sell and why it matters, the subhead that closes the comprehension gap, the CTA that turns intent into a click, and the trust line that takes the edge off.

 Who this is for